 If both your finances and health are in good shape, you may be a good candidate for a long term care policy.
 We can help you determine if a long-term care insurance policy would be advantageous and we can help to design a policy that ensures you pay the a fair premium and get the home and community-based services you need.

 For a married couple, special planning is required to ensure that the "well spouse" does not become financially impoverished in the event that you need long-term care.
 This is both true in the pre-planning stage as well as the crisis-planning stage.

-By planning ahead you can put together an asset protection plan that for yourself and your family.
-Distinctive circumstances could include a minor or disabled child who warrants support. or the case of a caretaker child or protection of the home for a sibling who has an equity interest in the home.
+By planning ahead you can put together an asset protection plan for yourself and your family.
+Distinctive circumstances could include:

 When you plan ahead, there may be more opportunities to protect assets and have your wishes carried out in the event of a medical crisis or need for long term care.
 Planning in advance helps to minimize the financial devastation that can result from no planning.